KseniaErshova/HARTI/README.md

 # HARTI
-This is a repository that contains data sets and python code for statistical analysis for the research study "" Files included:
+This is a repository that contains data sets and python code for statistical analysis that was performed during the research study.
+Study results are summarized in the paper titled "The incidence, outcomes, etiology, and prevention of healthcare-associated respiratory infections are different between ventilated and non-ventilated neurocritical care patients".

+Files included:
 1. VAE_Data_Main_0821_1338.pkl is the main data set in binary format.
 This data set is also available in permanent online repository at https://doi.org/10.5281/zenodo.3995319
 2. Microbiology_full_0821_1021.pkl is data set with microbiology test results